 Precise characterization and separation of the many compounds require expensive equipment with high resolution and highly repeatable sample preparation techniques.
 ViBo Health is working to change how, when and where we are able to track our metabolites.

-To better understand the concepts of precision and personalized healthcare, it is helpful to start with how conventional healthcare works.
 In general, healthcare relies on population studies to set normal ranges for various diagnostics.
 The diagnosis of a disease (or lack of one) relies on observation, testing and imaging of a patient and then comparison of the results with population norms.
 Biological systems are complex and “normal” for a given organism can often be well outside of population norms.
 Medications, stress, and other factors can also drive particular test results well outside of normal without there necessarily being an underlying disease.
 Perhaps more importantly, when therapeutics are used, the response of individual can deviate substantially from “normal”.
 Genetic factors, for instance, can mean that a given therapeutic is useless for a particular person.
 Under conventional healthcare, diagnosis and treatment is based on norms and then further observation of a person’s response.
 Under personalized healthcare, diagnosis and treatment is tailored to the individual and is often based on genomic, proteomic, and other individual information.